NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 Except for when the Client IP address changes, there is no need to change the Client Cookie often.
-It is reasonable to change the Client Cookie then only if it has been compromised or after a relatively long implementation-defined period of time such as one month.
+It is reasonable to change the Client Cookie then only if it has been compromised or after a relatively long implementation-defined period of time.
 The time period should be no longer than a year, and in any case Client Cookies are not expected to survive a program restart.

 ~~~ ascii-art
 Client-Cookie = 64 bits of entropy